 The School Wellness Program’s ‘Harvest of the Month in the Classroom’ is also aligned to the collective impact of the San Diego County Farm-to-School Task Force — which brings school districts, farmers, distributors, procurement brokers and nutrition education agencies to the table to facilitate the Farm-to-Fork initiative specific to San Diego County’s schools and youth.

 The School Wellness Program also works to promote physical activity in schools.
 For example, the Power Play!
 Campaign inspires and empowers California’s low-income children, aged 9 to 11 years, to eat 3 to 5 cups of fruits and vegetables and get at least 60 minutes of physical activity every day.
 The School Wellness Program helps elementary schools in and around San Diego County to administer this campaign to 4th and 5th grade classrooms in order to learn how to incorporate food and play which inspires a new generation of healthy San Diego County children.
 Additionally, the School Wellness Program facilitates another program known as ‘Increasing Movement and Physical Activity Classroom Time’ (or IMPACT) in low-income elementary schools where there is limited opportunities for physical activity.

 School Wellness Program

 Learn about the UC San Diego Center for Community Health School Wellness Program!

-The School Wellness Program is a project of Live Well San Diego: Healthy Works and implemented by University of California, San Diego Center for Community Health.
-This work supports Live Well San Diego, the County vision of a region that is Building Better Health, Living Safely, and Thriving.
+School Wellness is a program of Live Well San Diego: Healthy Works and implemented by UC San Diego Center for Community Health.
+This work supports Live Well San Diego, the County of San Diego’s vision of a region that is Building Better Health, Living Safely, and Thriving.
 For CalFreshinformation, call 2-1-1.
 Funded by USDA SNAP-Ed, an equal opportunity provider and employer.
 Visit www.CaChampionsForChange.net for healthy tips.